How do I make an appointment to see Mr McMinn?

-These prices allow for a seven night stay in hospital to include surgeon’s fees, anaesthetic fees, accommodation fees, theatre fees, theatre consumables, ward consumables, radiology, pathology, in-patient physiotherapy etc. The ‘Fixed Price’ will be confirmed by BMI Edgbaston Hospital following a pre-operative assessment which is usually carried out 1-2 weeks prior to surgery.
+These prices allow for a four night stay in hospital to include surgeon’s fees, anaesthetic fees, accommodation fees, theatre fees, theatre consumables, ward consumables, radiology, pathology, in-patient physiotherapy etc. The ‘Fixed Price’ will be confirmed by BMI Edgbaston Hospital following a pre-operative assessment which is usually carried out 1-2 weeks prior to surgery.

 Please note that these charges do not include pre & post-operative consultations and x-rays which are chargeable separately.

 Does Mr McMinn have any information for patients concerned about metal ions?

 Yes.
 We have a list of questions (posted by hip resurfacing users) which have been answered by the McMinn Research team.
 Please click here to see the full list of questions and answers.

 A few centres have reported a phenomenon, which has been named pseudotumors by a renowned orthopaedic hospital in Oxford.
 The term pseudotumor refers to a problem, whereby a hip resurfacing or a metal-on-metal (MoM) hip replacement fails with a painful swelling or with collection of fluid around the hip joint.
 The word pseudotumor has caused consternation among patients who were worried if this is some kind of a hidden cancer or a pre-cancerous condition.
 These need to be put into perspective.
 First, let us be clear that these reactions have nothing to do with cancer.